AIM is an anti-colonial, anti-ableist, feminist research Lab focused on issues of access, disability, environment and care.

 Want to collaborate with AIM?

 Thank you for thinking of AIM and your interest in collaborating with us.
-We have a protocol for collaborations which applies to our review of the requests we receive.
-We invite you to have a look at our collaboration protocol first in order to better understand whether your request fits within our principles for collaboration, and if it does, what the next steps are (for example, signing a Memorandum for Understanding).
+We have a protocol for partnerships which applies to our review of the requests we receive.
+We invite you to have a look at our partnership protocol first in order to better understand whether your request fits within our principles for collaboration, and if it does, what the next steps are (for example, signing a Memorandum for Understanding).

 Please be advised that at AIM, we value process, reciprocity, and building relationships over time in any collaboration.
 For us, collaboration means that AIM is invited to the collaboration from the beginning and on equal terms with other collaborators.
 We refuse to be part of projects, events, initiatives, etc. that have already begun without us unless there were understandable barriers.